algernon/mastodon-material-tweaks/README.md

 - Links within status cards are colored blue, and underlined on hover.
 - The top bar was moved to the left, and was turned dark.
 It now slides out when hovered.
-- Boosted toots had their "boosted by" message moved within the status card.
+- Boosted and favourited toots had their "boosted by"/"favourited by" messages moved within the status card.
 - The notification tab had a major overhaul:
   - Favourited toots are highlighted with a faint yellow background.
   - Boosted toots are highlighted with a faint green background.